romeerez/orchid-orm/packages/docs/src/guide/quickstart.md

 });
 ```

-Apply migration by running the command:
+Apply migration by running:

 ```sh
 npm run db migrate
 ```

-Add a base table:
+`baseTable.ts` file should have been created automatically with the following content:

 ```ts
 // src/baseTable.ts